al-alamin/StracerBot/Project/readme.md

 * High Computational tasks: I'll try to complete these tasks if I can manage time.
     * Rewrite some of the data preprocessing jobs with DASK instead of Pandas.
 This is supposed to be at least 10 times faster.
 Using the multi processing power of the DASK library will enable to process Significantly larger dataset than the current one used in this project.
     * Rewrite some of the result generation code with Apache Spark.
 Being able to write parallize code using Spack will enable to generate result in a very scalable manner.
+    * Implement a distributed key-value storage with Spark.
+This system will help to quickly fetch important related information from around 60M Stack exchange posts.

 ## Batch Jobs Overview:
 * data_extraction.sh: